-Information is provided to help you to submit an application that best demonstrates your suitability, skills, experience and attributes for consideration of appointment to a National Board:
+This information is provided to help you to submit an application that best demonstrates your suitability, skills, experience and attributes for consideration of appointment to a National Board.
+It covers:

-- The advertised roles and eligibility requirements - Factors you may wish to consider before submitting an application - The recruitment and selection process for National Board appointments - How Health Ministers decide appointments - Information if you are appointed as a National Board member (including remuneration) - The roles of AHPRA and National Boards under the National Registration and Accreditation Scheme.
+- the advertised roles and eligibility requirements - factors you may wish to consider before submitting an application - the recruitment and selection process for National Board appointments - how Health Ministers decide appointments - information if you are appointed as a National Board member (including remuneration) - the roles of AHPRA and National Boards in the National Registration and Accreditation Scheme.